How to Open Your Toyota Prius Trunk (a.k.a Boot) When Your Battery Is Dead

-We have now join the owner's manual already in progress...you can now remove the plastic cover.
+We have now joined the owner's manual already in progress... you can now remove the plastic cover.

-The tool box lining has a small plastic cover that protects access to The Door Lever.
-You can fairly easily pry it off.
-If it makes you feel better to express your increasing anger at this process, use a screwdriver and damn the owner's manual...pry that cover off and don't use a rag to protect it.
-It's a cheap piece of plastic whose sole purpose is to obscure access to the The Door Lever.
+The toolbox lining has a small plastic cover that protects access to The Door Lever.
+You can easily pry it off.
+If it makes you feel better to express your increasing anger at this process, use a screwdriver and damn the owner's manual... pry that cover off and don't use a rag to protect it.
+It's a cheap piece of plastic whose sole purpose is to obscure access to the door lever.

 This is where the owner's manual writers were seriously smoking something.
 The manual makes it appear that 1) this lever is easy to find and 2) you can pull it up.

 First of all, you are going to have to feel around for this lever.
-It's buried inside the rear door and, because you are already reaching through the tool box liner that is IN the body of your car, it is below your eye level.
-You head won't fit into the tool box to look the The Door Lever in the eye.
+It's buried inside the rear door and, because you are already reaching through the toolbox liner that is IN the body of your car, it is below your eye level.
+You head won't fit into the toolbox to look the door lever in the eye.

 Second, the owner's manual arrow is drawn incorrectly.
-You couldn't possible pull that lever up from the position in which you are contorted.
+You couldn't possibly pull that lever up from the position in which you are contorted.
 It defies physics.